Last Updated on: 26th September 2022, 05:14 am

-There are pros and cons to deleting your 6.7 Cummins CCV.
+There are 6.7 Cummins CCV delete pros and cons.
 Some potential CCV delete benefits could include reducing crankcase pressure and running a smoother economy, while others might consist of maintenance complications or the loss of certain features.
 We have tried showing the pros and cons of the live experience.
 You can weigh the pros and cons of CCV delete carefully before deciding, as the consequences of deleting your 6.7 Cummins CCV could be significant.

 Pros of 6.7 Cummins CCV Delete

 Well, I gutted the 6.7 Cummins CCV and removed the hose to the intake tube.
 It feels like all is well and running smoothly.
 What’s the big plus I have experienced from 6.7 Cummins CCV delete?
 The big plus of deleting Cummins CCV is having no more hot air and oil stuffed into the turbo.
 The reduced crankcase pressure is one of the big pluses.

 CCV delete in 6.7 Cummins allows a higher boost, keeping the freeze plug at its best.
 The highest boost I’ve operated was 65 psi @ 3800 rpm.
 I got the CC boost at 27 inH2O with a CCV filter, and with it gutted, it was 5 inH2O.

 After gutting the Crankcase ventilation filter, it still had an unnoticeable light tan color.
 I thought about reattaching the filter, but instead, I did the gut and plugged aside the Turbo Inlet Tube, which had been deactivated since the vehicle had been driven 80,000 miles.
 It just goes to show how great its delete function was for the motor.
 I can demonstrate the positive aspects of the CCV delete clearly.
 It shows how well the CCV deletes us for the motor.

 Cons of 6.7 Cummins CCV delete